| ECONOMY

 (notably the torrone), glass processing and decoration, wood working

+and restoration, and embroidery.
 An intense mining activity was recorded

 in the past century, notably related to sulphur extraction.
 Oil